NLeSC/guide/e-infrastructure/das5.md

 You can use the following alias for that, I suggest storing it in your .bashrc file:
 `alias notebook-server="srun -N 1 -C TitanX --gres=gpu:1 bash -c 'hostname; XDG_RUNTIME_DIR= jupyter notebook --ip=* --no-browser'"`

+Let's first explain what this alias actually does for you.
 The first part of the command is similar to the `gpurun` alias explained above.
 If you do not require a GPU in your node, please remove the `-C TitanX --gres=gpu:1` part.
 Now let's take a look at what the rest of this command is doing.